NERC-CEH/adaptive_sampling_walkthrough/README.md

 ## Code outline

-All of the code is written in R v. and found in the `scripts/` folder.
+All of the code is written in R v3.4.1 and found in the `scripts/` folder.
 Only three scripts are needed to carry out the adaptive sampling workflow:

 - `as_functions.R` - all functions for adaptive sampling
 - `simulate_species.R` - simulate the distribution of hipporhinostricows